Founder and Executive Director

 Patrick joined SAFFI as the project coordinator for Oudtshoorn in 2016.
 Patrick has worked hard to build relationships with various religious leaders in Oudtshoorn and is a key ambassador for creating awareness about the crucial intersection between religion and Gender-Based Violence in the Eden District.
 Patrick has 15 years of experience working in land and development and 25 years of experience working in the field of religion and justice.
 In his spare time he enjoys spending time with his family and especially grandchild, being active in his local church life, and being involved in the local cricket scene.

 Katie joined SAFFI as a fieldworker in 2013, specifically working in the area of Atlantis.
 Katie has been instrumental in building relationships with local religious leaders and she continues to support and strengthen their capacity to address Gender-Based Violence and Violence Against Women.
-Katie is a powerful voice and presence and her passion lies in bringing families and communities together.
+Katie is a powerful voice and presence and her passion is vested in bringing families and communities together.
 Katie also has a passion for music and helped establish the Hope Atlantis Youth Choir in 1990.
 This choir is still running today and will celebrate its 30 year anniversary in 2020.
+Katie is currently enrolled in a Bachelors of Sociology degree which focuses on Community Development and Leadership.

 1 Harrington Street,